 - 1. Elliott Wave Theory (Appendix A-Provided when candidate registers for CFTe I.) - 2.
-Breadth Indicators (Appendix B- Provided when candidate registers for CFTe I.) - 3.
-Point and Figure Techniques (Appendix C-Provided when candidate registers for CFTe I.)
+Breadth Indicators (Appendix B- Provided when candidate registers for CFTe I.) - Time Cycles Analysis (Appendix C- Provided when candidate registers for CFTe I.): Note: The questions on the exam for this topic will be pulled from Murphy, John J. recommended reading listed above. - 4.
+Point and Figure Techniques (Appendix D-Provided when candidate registers for CFTe I.)